rgurlek/rgurlek.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate in Information Systems and Operations Management at Goizueta Business School of Emory University.
-My research focuses on retail analytics problems such as channel management, product returns, and managing customer asset balances.
+My research focuses on Retail Operations problems such as channel management, product returns, and managing customer asset balances.